sab123git88hub2006/Data-Analytics-Portfolio/README.md

 ​3.
 Repository Contents
 ​-  Filtered workbook containing Raw Data and Analysis sheets.
-​- Answers.pdf: Documented answers to the 5 business queries and interview questions.
+​- Documented answers to the 5 business queries and interview questions.

 ​4.
 How to View
-​- Download the .xlsx workbook from this repository.
+​- Download the workbook from this repository.
 ​- Open in Excel or Google Sheets to inspect the active filters and worksheet structure.

 ----------------------------------------------------------------------------------------------